spear1403/crystalhd/README.md

      indicator-crystalhd

- at the terminal.
-It'll run and set itself to run at autostart.
+ It will run and set itself to run at autostart.